 Problem 3: Capital contribution not properly allocated

-The next transaction recorded a contribution of capital from a partner to fund a remodeling project, but neglected to designate that the receipt was directed to a capital account, which partner’s account, or which subaccount:
+The next transaction recorded a contribution of capital from a partner to fund a remodeling project.
+It listed the partner as the payee, properly marked the receipt as a contribution, but neglected to direct the receipt to the specific partner’s subaccount:

-Adding those details to the receipt fixes the problem:
+Adding that detail to the receipt fixes the problem:

 Problem 4: Unbalanced journal entry